Frequently Asked Dental Questions

 QUESTION: What is a dental implant?

 ANSWER: Dental implants are a treatment that dentists use to replace missing teeth.
 For many years the most common method to replace missing teeth was by placing a dental bridge.
 A dentist would put crowns on the teeth next to the missing tooth area and place a false tooth between them with all three teeth connected creating the “bridge” over the missing tooth area.
-A dental implant places a titanium screw into your jaw that the jaw bone bonds to.
+A modern dental implant places a titanium screw into your jaw that the jaw bone bonds to.
 A natural tooth looking crowns placed over the implant creating something that looks very natural.
 You do not need to treat the teeth next to the implant saving the natural tooth structure on those teeth.

 Implants have been found to be a very effective long-term solution to the replacement of missing teeth.